terrorizer1980/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Folders in Private API Network

-You can create new folders from the private API list view.
+You can create new folders from the private API network view.
 Click the __Add New__ button and select __Folder__ to create a new folder.

 ![Private Network](https://assets.postman.com/postman-docs/private-network.jpg)

-Once you've created the folder, click the __APIs__ to add APIs to the Team API's Network.
-You can choose the workspace and then select the APIs you want to add to the folder.
+Once you've created the folder, click the __Add New__ button and select __APIs__ to add APIs to the Team API's Network.
+You can choose the workspace and then select as many APIs you want to add to the network at one time.
+For each API selected, specify the version(s) to add.
 Click __Add__.

 ![Add APIs Workspace](https://assets.postman.com/postman-docs/add-apis-workspace.jpg)